TykTechnologies/tyk-pump/README.md

 `"application_id"` - Moesif App Id JWT.
 Multiple api_id's will go under the same app id.

+### Hybrid RPC Config

+Hybrid Pump allows you to install Tyk Pump inside Multi-Cloud or MDCB Worker installations.
+You can configure Tyk Pump to send data to the source of your choice (i.e. ElasticSearch), and in parallel, forward analytics to the Tyk Cloud.
+Additionally, you can set the aggregated flag to send only aggregated analytics to MDCB or Tyk Cloud, in order to save network bandwidth between DCs.

+NOTE: Make sure your tyk.conf has analytics_config.type set to empty string value.

+rpc_key - Put your organization ID in this field.

+api_key - This the API key of a user used to authenticate and authorise the Gateway’s access through MDCB.
+The user should be a standard Dashboard user with minimal privileges so as to reduce risk if compromised.
+The suggested security settings are read for Real-time notifications and the remaining options set to deny.

+aggregated - Set this field to true to send only aggregated analytics to MDCB or Tyk Cloud.

+connection_string - The MDCB instance or load balancer.

+use_ssl - Set this field to true if you need secured connection (default value is false).

+ssl_insecure_skip_verify - Set this field to true if you use self signed certificate.

+group_id - This is the “zone” that this instance inhabits, e.g. the DC it lives in.
+It must be unique to each slave cluster / DC.

+call_timeout - This is the timeout (in milliseconds) for RPC calls.

+rpc_pool_size - This is maximum number of connections to MDCB.

 ### Prometheus
 Prometheus is an open-source monitoring system with a dimensional data model, flexible query language, efficient time series database and modern alerting approach.